cake-contrib/Cake.RepoVersion/README.md

 It is important that you also include the adding for `Newtonsfot.Json` and it must be `11.0.2`

+## Development Requirements

+1. .NET Core SDK 2.1 or greater
+2. mono (MacOS and Linux only)

 ## How to build

 This project uses a cake build script (of course!).
 From a bash shell run the following command

 ```bash
 ./build.sh